TU Dresden

 Senckenberg Natural History Collections

-The Senckenberg Natural History Collections Dresden belong to the oldest natural history museums in the world.
-Its sixteen different divisions comprise all areas of zoology as well as mineralogy and geology.
-True to their 450 years old tradition, these divisions still work according the principle of natural history museums: "collecting, preserving, exploring and communicating".
+The Senckenberg Natural History Collections Dresden are among the oldest natural history museums in the world.
+Eighteen research sections cover all areas of zoology as well as mineralogy and geology.
+In line with their almost 300-year-old tradition, they still devote themselves today to the guiding principle of a natural science museum: "collecting, preserving, researching and communicating".

 Tel.0351 – 79 58 414 326 Fax0351 – 79 58 414 327 E-Mailsinah.hoffmann@senckenberg.de Webwww.senckenberg.de